Francisco Bruto Da Costa

-Francisco Bruto da Costa is an Indian professional football manager who is the current (assistant coach) of Fortis FC.
+Francisco Bruto da Costa is a Portuguese Professional Football Manager who is the current Head Coach of Geno Football Club in the Goa Professional League.

 He was the head coach of SC East Bengal.
 The contract was mutually terminated on 21 November 2020.
 On 27 December 2020, Bruto joined Sheikh Russel KC as Assistant Coach cum Fitness Coach.
+He was earlier fitness coach of The Cong-Viettel FC in the V.League 1 in Vietnam.

 Coaching career

 Bruto da Costa started his professional coaching journey with Salgaocar FC U18 team in 2001 and moved onto the Technical Director role in 2008 before leaving charge for the India U19 team assistant manager role in 2010.

 Bruto has been with the youth groups of India team since 2010 with U19 and U16 teams, until in 2016 when he joined Indian Super League side NorthEast United FC as the assistant manager under Portuguese manager Nelo Vingada.
 He followed Nelo to Malaysia as the assistant manager in 2017 before moving to Sheikh Russel KC of the Bangladesh Premier League.

 On 30 July 2020, Bruto joined East Bengal FC as the assistant manager.
 The contract was mutually terminated on 21 November 2020.

 On 27 December 2020, Bruto joined Bangladesh Premier League side Sheikh Russel KC as assistant manager cum fitness coach.

 On 26 September 2021, Bruto da Costa was appointed as the technical assistant of the Egypt national football team on recommendation from Nelo Vingada, who has been appointed as Egypt's strategic advisor and technical director.